Write/AutoPlayFootybite/README.md

     - Some example are blast.js, and some other obfuscated tools.
 - (✨ new !)
 Block Tracking Websites
     - Block Histats and gtag by default, and many more.
 Those are usually already blocked if you use uBlock Origin though.
 - Declutter every streaming websites added.
-This basically removes every uselss section around the video, including sidebar, comment section, etc.
+This basically removes every useless sections around the video, including sidebar, comment section, etc.

 # ⚙️ Usage and Installation